How to Stop Procrastinating

-Because procrastination usually doesn’t mean you don’t EVER do something.
-It means you put it off as long as you possibly can.
+Because procrastination doesn’t mean you don’t EVER do something.
+It just means you put it off as long as you possibly can.

 Eventually you do it.
 So, I know you can and will do it!

-I’m going to try and help you remove the PAIN that accrues during the time you would normally be procrastinating.
+However, you can remove the PAIN you have during the time you would normally be procrastinating.

 When, I decided to explore this phenomenon in more depth, I thought it was going to be complicated.
-Yet, the solution to procrastinating was fairly straight forward and easy.
+Yet, the solution to procrastination was fairly straightforward and easy.

-So here is what DID work for me.
+Here is what DID work for me.
 It was to identify two aspects of my procrastination habits.
-Once I had that awareness in front of me, I wasn’t at the mercy of my procrastination.
+Once I had my Procrastination Profile in front of me, I wasn’t at the mercy of my procrastination anymore!